 reinforce, or transition a cipher) based on real-time threat evolution and security valuation 83

 thresholds.
+Furthermore, the binomial tree approach can easily adapt to differing levels of volatility over time, and can be further extended to even a trinomial, or higher-level, model to evaluate multiple related assets.
 84

 Notation and Definitions 85